Terrorism in India: 1991 Kalyan Train Bomb Blast

-On November 8, 1991, a bomb exploded on a train when it reached Kalyan railway station.
+On 8 November 1991, a bomb exploded on a train when it reached Kalyan Junction railway station.
 Twelve people were killed and 65 injured in the explosion.
 Ravinder Singh alias Bittu who was linked to the Babbar Khalsa, a Sikh militant organization was convicted in the case.

 1993 Bombay bombings

-The 1993 Bombay bombings were a series of 12 terrorist bombings that took place in Mumbai, then known as Bombay, India, on 12 March 1993.
-The single-day attacks resulted in 257 fatalities and 1,400 injuries.
+A series of 12 terrorist bombings took place in Mumbai, then known as Bombay, on 12 March 1993.
+The attacks resulted in 257 fatalities and 1,400 injuries.

 At 13:30 hours on 12 March 1993, a powerful car bomb exploded in the basement of the Bombay Stock Exchange building.
 The 28-story office building was severely damaged and many nearby office buildings also suffered damage.
 Reports indicate that 50 were killed by this explosion.
 About 30 minutes later, another car bomb exploded in front of the Mandvi branch of Corporation Bank near Masjid.
 From 13:30 hours to 15:40 hours a total of 12 bombs exploded throughout Mumbai.
 Most of the bombs were car bombs but some were in scooters.
 Three hotels – the Hotel Sea Rock, Hotel Juhu Centaur, and Hotel Airport Centaur – were targeted by suitcase bombs left in rooms booked by the perpetrators.
 Banks, the regional passport office, the Air India Building, and a major shopping complex were also hit.
 Bombs exploded at Zaveri Bazaar and opposite it a jeep-bomb exploded at the Century Bazaar.
 Grenades were thrown at Sahar International Airport and at Fishermen's Colony, apparently targeting certain citizens at the latter.
 A double-decker bus was very badly damaged in the deadliest explosion, with as many as 90 people killed.

 On 10 July 2006, the Chief Minister of Maharashtra, Sharad Pawar, admitted that he had "deliberately misled" people following the 1993 Mumbai bombings by saying there were "13 and not 12" explosions and had added the name of a Muslim-dominated locality to show that people from both communities had been affected.
 He attempted to justify this deception by claiming that it was a move to prevent communal riots by falsely portraying that both Hindu and Muslim communities in the city had been affected adversely.
 He also admitted to lying about evidence recovered and misleading people into believing that it pointed to the Tamil Tigers as possible suspects.